CI capabilities

 Playwright in CI

-- install browsers in CI job (
+- Install browsers in CI job (

-playwright installor equivalent) - keep retries slightly higher on CI than local
+playwright installor equivalent). - Keep retries slightly higher on CI than local.

-- publish Playwright reports/artifacts for failed runs
+- Publish Playwright reports/artifacts for failed runs.

-- use
+- Use

-dist/extension-js/<browser>/ready.jsonas readiness contract before launching Playwright - avoid parsing human-readable logs in CI automation scripts
+dist/extension-js/<browser>/ready.jsonas readiness contract before launching Playwright. - Avoid parsing human-readable logs in CI automation scripts.

-extension dev --wait --browser=<browser>(watch/dev) orextension start --wait --browser=<browser>(production/start) - for machine consumers, prefer
+extension dev --wait --browser=<browser>(watch/dev) orextension start --wait --browser=<browser>(production/start). - For scripts or CI automation, prefer

 Example readiness gate